andaluzcoin/andaluzcoin/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the AndaluzCoin blockchain.
+Construct a linear, no-fork, best version of the Andaluzcoin blockchain.

 ## Step 1: Download hash list